SegoCode/AutoWall/README.md

 `forceWebview`
   - When set to false, Autowall uses WebView for rendering only when necessary.
 If set to true, Autowall is forced to always use WebView for rendering.

+`autoYoutubeParse`
+  - When set to false, Autowall does not automatically parse the YouTube URL in fullscreen mode.
+If set to true, it will be parsed.

+`forceMouseToWallpaper`
+  - When set to true, the mouse always be sent to the wallpaper when the webview was running.
+If set to false, only with youtube links, it will not launched.

 ## Lives wallpapers for AutoWall
 <details>
     <summary>List of sites to find and download the perfect live wallpaper for use in AutoWall;</summary>